Warehouse & Distribution Recruitment in Birmingham: Complete Guide

 Frequently Asked Questions

 Q: What documents do workers need for warehouse jobs in Birmingham?
-A: Proof of right to work (passport or visa), proof of address, and any relevant CPCS certificates.
-DBS check status will be confirmed at placement.
+A: Passport or UK driving licence, proof of right to work, proof of address (dated within three months), and any relevant certification (FTOL, MEWP, HGV).
+Employers may also request enhanced DBS clearance.

 Q: What is the minimum shift length for warehouse roles in Birmingham?
-A: Most employers require a minimum 8-hour shift.
-Some roles (particularly seasonal) may offer 4–6 hour shifts, but full-shift commitments are standard.
+A: Most warehouse roles operate on minimum 8-hour shifts.
+Some employers may accept 4–6 hour shifts for seasonal peak periods, though this is less common in standard distribution operations.